ton-community/ton-docs/docs/develop/getting-started.md

 ## Web and dApps development

-For web developer the best approach is to start from this article:
+For web developers the best approach is to start from this article:
 * [How TON wallets work and how to access them from JavaScript](https://society.ton.org/how-ton-wallets-work-and-how-to-access-them-from-javascript)

 ### Learning by Examples